tumagonx/nwjs_docs_old/Extract-info-about-gpu.md

-Chromium has GPU ralated diagnostic info page at url chrome://gpu In node-webkit this page is broken but information may be extracted through devtools:
+Chromium has GPU related diagnostic info page at url chrome://gpu In node-webkit this page is broken but information may be extracted through devtools:

 * 1. open chrome://gpu in nw